Musings (more like rambling thoughts) of a Cardiff based lawyer obsessed with food and wine

 He was clearly wound up by somewhat of an overreaction (in my view) in the local press and on social media in respect of wider comments he had made, as to the Cardiff food scene, in his otherwise very complimentary piece on the Classroom.

 Personally I thought the first piece was a tad harsh, but ultimately probably a fair critic of the Cardiff food scene (we are slowly, but surely, getting there albeit with a fair way to go to catch up with Bristol).
-The comments as to Cardiff in the second piece (whilst clearly said with his tongue firming in his cheek) did, however, seem to be a bit of an unnecessary dig.
+The comments as to Cardiff in the second piece (whilst clearly said with his tongue firmly in his cheek) did, however, seem to be a bit of an unnecessary dig.

 The reference to something along the lines of “if you want a decent lunch in Cardiff, best get on the train to Bristol” was (I thought at the time) somewhat of an odd statement, bearing in mind that two Cardiff establishments (the Classroom and the Potted Pig) he has actually had rather nice things to say about are within easy walking distance of the station.